vllm-project/vllm/.buildkite/nightly-benchmarks/nightly-descriptions.md

 - Batch size: dynamically determined by vllm and the arrival pattern of the requests.
 - Average QPS (query per second): 4 for 8B model and 2 for larger models.
 For each QPS, the arrival time of each query is determined using a random Poisson process (with fixed random seed).
 - Models: llama-3 8B, llama-3 70B, mixtral 8x7B.
-- Evaluation metrics: throughput, TTFT (time to the first token, with mean, median and p99), ITL (inter-token latency, with mean, median and p99).
+- Evaluation metrics: Throughput, TTFT (time to the first token, with mean and std), ITL (inter-token latency, with mean and std).

+Check [nightly-tests.json](artifact://nightly-tests.json) artifact for more details.

 ## Known crashes

-- TGI v2.1 crashes when running mixtral model [TGI PR #2122](https://github.com/huggingface/text-generation-inference/issues/2122)
+- TGI v2.1 crashes when running mixtral model, see [TGI PR #2122](https://github.com/huggingface/text-generation-inference/issues/2122)

 ## Results